I wrote a long post called “I Need An Operation,” taking you with me on my journey to, through and after a mega major surgery out-of-town.

 “…You have to be a certain kind of person to obtain results without making the person want to avoid you in the future.
 I think it is my superpower.”

 “I have a very kind and skilled physical therapist and though he is not supposed to make recommendations I insist he tells me the end results of the surgery by the time he sees the patient.
 For example, I had a very good surgeon for my last shoulder surgery but he was an asshole/bully and I didn’t want to go to him again but my last result was good.
 The PT eventually told me that though he is very much in favor of caution he feels that [specific] doctor keeps patients immobilized too long and then explained the results” [of keeping a patient immobilized].

 “Eventually he gave me the name of the doctor whose protocol he thought was excellent.
 I went on to do my own research and chose that doctor for my past March surgery.
 When I went for my [x]-rays in the surgeon’s office I again used my skills of forced persuasion to get her opinion of his work.”

-Janice found healthcare professionals in unconventional settings whose opinion she trusted (her physical therapist) or wanted to hear (the radiology tech).https://icarehealthcare.net/contact/
+Janice found healthcare professionals in unconventional settings whose opinion she trusted (her physical therapist) or wanted to hear (the radiology tech).

-Please share this blog post with people you believe can benefit.
-Let me know how it went HERE.
+One last ask: please share this blog post with people you believe can benefit from it.
+Let me know how it went by clicking HERE.

 I will leave you with this question: